kaeruB/suzuchi-ginkou-client/README.md

 # 🏦 Suzuchi Ginkou - Client
-Track money borrowed by your partner.
+Track money with your partner or friend.

 ## 🖥 About
 * Next.js